Make copy of slack converstaions

 The project aim is to collect conversations from Slack using its API and optionally user account information, and provides convenient way to represent as a log.

-This project is written in Python 3, 3.4 to be precise, although it may work on earlier version of Python3.
+This project is written in Python 3, 3.4 to be precise (currently it works with version 3.6), although it may work on earlier version of Python3.
 Sorry no support for Python2.

 Other than that, required packages are as follows: